SublimeText/LaTeXTools/docs/buildsystem.md

 Supported settings:

-- `command` - a string or list of strings, specifying the build command line to use.
+- `command` - a string or list of strings, specifying the compiler name or build command line to use.
 - `program`	- the latex engine to use.
 Valid values are `pdflatex`, `xelatex`, or `lualatex`.
 - `env` - a dictionary defining environment variables to be set for the environment the command is run in.
 - `options` - a list of options to pass to pdf compiler.